Deadline: 4:30PM, Friday, February 7, 2014

 All awards are based on Merit (academic record, community service, leadership, special talents or skills, participation in school and community activities, and work experience).
 Most awards are also based on Financial Need as determined by the Free Application for Federal Student Aid (FAFSA) and the Student Aid Report (SAR).
 The Selection Committee evaluates each application using a standard double-blind scoring sheet.
 Applicants with the highest total score are considered first, and are awarded the most valuable scholarship for which they are eligible.

 All scholarship recipients, regardless of the original scholarship they received, are encouraged to apply for additional funds for their second, third and fourth year of post-secondary education.
-Successful renewal applicants are required to demonstrate financial need by submitting the FAFSA each year, an enroll full time in a college, career or technical school.
+Successful renewal applicants are required to demonstrate financial need by submitting the FAFSA each year, and enroll full time in a college, career or technical school.

 You will need: Personal Statements, a Résumé of any style, Two Recommendations using the SFA Form, a Records release, a Signature page, and for many, a FAFSA/SAR.

-Note: Students who are applying for scholarships that require demonstration of financial need will go to www.FAFSA.ed.gov and complete the FAFSA which will generate your Student Aid Report (SAR) and Expected Family Contribution (EFC).
+Note: Students who are applying for scholarships that require demonstration of financial need will go to www.FAFSA.ed.gov and complete the FAFSA which will generate the Student Aid Report (SAR) and Expected Family Contribution (EFC).

 Recommendations: Even though you may have an existing letter of recommendation, you must provide two recommendations using the SFA form.
 The signed request for a recommendation must be provided no later than February 7.
 Give them a copy of your résumé to assist their memory.
 The completed recommendation forms must be delivered to us by February 21.

 Transcripts & Test Scores: Print, fill in and sign the Records Request.
 Give the form to the TCW Transcript Clerk (Room A119).

 Signature Page: Print the signature page and fill in, sign & date it (also have a parent or guardian sign it).

 Additional Info: Email any information that was not asked for elsewhere on the application that you would like us to consider.
 You may submit additional materials to the Fund if you wish.